uarc/uforth/doc/src/dictionary.md

 - dstack: `( -- xt )`
 - pattern: `'^ ([^ ]*)(?: |$)'`
 - Places the execution token of the word found on the stack, if not found returns `0`.
-  - An execution token will never be 0.
+  - An execution token will never be `0`.
+- Also sets the carry bit to `1` if the instruction is immediate.

 ### `(compile)`
 - pattern: `'^ ([^ ]*)(?: |$)'`